-(This calculation applies at all times but is more commonly a factor when the post season deadline draws nearer.)
+(This calculation always applies but is more commonly a factor when the post season deadline draws nearer.)

 Step No. 4.
 Number of Days of Weight Loss.
 Number of days between initial certification and the first day of post season competition.